Edward D. Miller

 Edward D. Miller, M.D. was named Chief Executive Officer of Johns Hopkins Medicine, the 13th dean of The Johns Hopkins University School of Medicine and Vice President for Medicine of The Johns Hopkins University in January 1997.

-Dr. Miller’s appointment followed a year-long national search for the first-ever Chief Executive Officer of Johns Hopkins Medicine, a then-new organization that formally integrated operations and planning of the school of medicine with the Johns Hopkins Health System and hospital to ensure their continued preeminence in education, discovery and patient care.
+Dr. Miller’s appointment to CEO followed a year-long national search for the first-ever Chief Executive Officer of Johns Hopkins Medicine, a then-new organization, that formally integrated operations and planning of the School of Medicine with the Johns Hopkins Health System and hospital to ensure their continued preeminence in education, discovery and patient care.

 Dr. Miller also became Johns Hopkins Medicine’s chief fundraiser, presiding over a campaign that brought in $2.2 billion, more than any other academic medical institution has attracted in a single campaign.